AlerianEmperor/Voxel-Cone-Tracing/README.md

 I really want to use the old source code form my OpenGL object loading, but Assimp make the code much more cleaner and easier to read so I simp for Assimp.
 The Assimp code is derived from LearnOpenGL.com.

-Voxel Cone Tracing is so hard, Damn it.

 Voxel Cone Tracing is the second Herculean task I have ever accomplished, and second in term of scale (Physical based rendering with Lux is the biggest), wink wink.